-Policy EP1, EP2, EP3 and EP4 - Employment & Tourism Background
+Policies EP1, EP2, EP3 and EP4 - Employment & Tourism Background

-- 9.39.
-The Parish is rural and land-locked with the majority of employment opportunities associated with agriculture and horticulture.
-Because of the relatively isolated, rural nature of the Parish, with no towns within its boundaries and no industrial estates [non-agricultural]; housing will continue to be focussed on the towns where provision and use of infrastructure, transport and resources is more efficient and cost-effective. - 9.40.
-The statistics set out at Appendix-B can be summarised as: - 40% of parish employment is directly related to agricultural and horticultural production and processing. - there is a relative dearth of tourism related activity and accommodation (Clowance Timeshare Estate being the exception.) - there are few workshops for rent and virtually no bespoke live/work residences - there are incomplete and therefore unusable public transport links to the surrounding centres of population necessitating high levels of 2nd car ownership to access jobs and services and - there is only partial coverage in the Parish of high speed broadband and poor mobile phone coverage. - 9.41.
-A previous consultation survey of local residents resulted in 74% of respondents agreeing or strongly agreeing that commercial job safeguarding or creating development would be supported. - 9.42.
-For many years Cornwall has received substantial grant support from the European Regional Development and Convergence Funds because its GDP per capita is less than 75% of the UK average.

-- 9.43.
-The following issues/themes are significant to the Parish reliance on agriculture and horticulture the imbalance between other parts of the County in relation to tourism and transport links to the towns where major job opportunities are more prevalent under investment and provision of facilities to encourage the growth of SMEs and micro-businesses patchy access to high-speed broadband. - 9.44.
-This Plan will concentrate on the above within the defined development boundaries where Town & Country Planning Use Classes A1, A2, A3, B1, B8, C1 and D1 are in scale with their surrounds and compatible with adjoining uses outside the development boundaries where the re-use of brownfield sites or redundant buildings might be appropriate and not in conflict with other policies in this Plan. - 9.45.
-The Plan contains policies and recommendations that accord with the guidance and principles set out in the NPPF [Sections 1 & 4] and Policy 5 of the Cornwall Local Plan.
+- 8.40 The Parish is rural and land-locked with the majority of employment opportunities associated with agriculture and horticulture.
+Because of the relatively isolated, rural nature of the Parish, with no towns within its boundaries and no industrial estates [non-agricultural]; housing will continue to be focussed on the towns where provision and use of infrastructure, transport and resources is more efficient and cost-effective. - 8.41 The statistics set out at Appendix-B can be summarised as: - 40% of parish employment is directly related to agricultural and horticultural production and processing. - there is a relative dearth of tourism related activity and accommodation (Clowance Timeshare Estate being the exception.) - there are few workshops for rent and virtually no bespoke live/work residences - there are incomplete and therefore unusable public transport links to the surrounding centres of population necessitating high levels of 2nd car ownership to access jobs and services and - there is only partial coverage in the Parish of high speed broadband and poor mobile phone coverage. - 8.42 A previous consultation survey of local residents resulted in 74% of respondents agreeing or strongly agreeing that commercial job safeguarding or creating development would be supported. - 8.43 For many years Cornwall has received substantial grant support from the European Regional Development and Convergence Funds because its GDP per capita is less than 75% of the UK average. - 8.44 The following issues/themes are significant to the Parish: reliance on agriculture and horticulture; the imbalance with other parts of the County in relation to tourism and transport links to the towns where major job opportunities are more prevalent; under investment and provision of facilities to encourage the growth of SMEs and micro-businesses; patchy access to high-speed broadband. - 8.45 This Plan will concentrate on the above within the defined development boundaries where Town & Country Planning Use Classes A1, A2, A3, B1, B8, C1 and D1 are in scale with their surrounds and compatible with adjoining uses.
+Outside the development boundaries, the re-use of brown-field sites or redundant buildings might be appropriate, provided it is not in conflict with other policies in this Plan and the Cornwall Local Plan. - 8.46 The Plan contains policies and recommendations that accord with the guidance and principles set out in the NPPF [Sections 1 & 4] and Policy 5 of the Cornwall Local Plan.

-9.46.
-To support and encourage sustainable businesses that employ Parish residents and that can provide services to make the lives of residents and visitors more convenient, whilst reducing the need to travel to surrounding towns.
+8.47 To support and encourage sustainable businesses that employ Parish residents and that can provide services to make the lives of residents and visitors more convenient, whilst reducing the need to travel to surrounding towns.